alienspirit7/L16_HomeWork/ResultsAnalysis.md

 4. **Hybrid approach:** Use Gemini for primary embeddings when connectivity is available; fall back to SentenceTransformer offline, but adjust post-processing (e.g., manual rules for certain leagues) to catch known failure modes.
 5. **Monitor new-title outcomes:** store predicted clusters and nearest neighbours for review, flagging cases where confidence < 0.7 or where neighbour labels disagree to prompt manual checks.

 Overall, Gemini embeddings yield superior cluster separation, but KNN classification accuracy remains contingent on balanced, representative training data.
-Improving data coverage or adjusting voting logic is essential to translate embedding quality into correct real-world routing for new content.
+The Messi title misclassification under Gemini highlights that even a high-fidelity embedding space cannot compensate for skewed nearest neighbours.
+Improving data coverage or adjusting voting logic (e.g., reweighting votes, enriching the transfers cohort) is essential to translate embedding quality into correct real-world routing for new content.